Grantee resources

 Report requirements

-Organizations that receive a multi-year grant will be required to submit a brief interim report using GoApply at the end of the first year of funding.
-Grant recipients will receive direct communication detailing what they need to submit.
+Organizations that receive a multi-year grant will be notified to submit a brief interim report using Temelio near the end of the interim years of the multi-year grant.
+Near the end of the final grant year, multi-year grant recipients will provide updates on past grants for renewed support, if applicable.

-For additional questions about reporting requirements contact Teri Fron at tfron@princetrusts.org
+For additional questions about reporting requirements contact Sharon Robison at SRobison@princetrusts.org

 Photo Credit: Courtesy of Trust for Public Land